Home > About Us

 President Commissioner

-Indonesian citizen, 63 years old, serves as president commissioner with the task of leading the supervision over the entire management of the Company and being the coordinator of all other commissioners.
-Appointed as management of the Company at the AGMS on 25 August 2020 with a term of office until the end of the 2023 AGMS.
+Indonesian citizen, 65 years old, serves as president commissioner with the task of leading supervision of the entire management of the Company and becoming the coordinator of the other commissioners.
+Appointed as a manager of the Company at the AGMS on June 13, 2024 with a term of office until the end of the 2027 AGMS.
 Completed an MBA study program at the National University of Singapore.
 Started his career in the Maspion business group since 1982.
-He served as Chief Financial Officer in the Maspion business group and as President Commissioner of PT Alumindo Light Metal Industry, Tbk.
-During 2021 there will be no formal education or training.
-Has no affiliation with members of the Board of Commissioners or Board of Directors and Major Shareholders.
+He held the position of Chief Financial Officer in the Maspion business group and as President Commissioner of PT Alumindo Light Metal Industry, Tbk.
+During 2024, no formal education or training was attended.
+Has no affiliation with members of the Board of Commissioners or Board of Directors and Majority Shareholders.

 Supranoto Dipokusumo